ourresearch/depsy/README.md

 We need to fix that.
 We need to provide meaningful incentives for the scientist-developers who make important research software, so that we can keep doing important, software-driven science.

-## Depsy helps credit research software in software-native ways
+## Depsy helps value research software

 Lots of things have to happen to support this change.
 Depsy is a shot at making one of those things happen: a system that tracks the impact of software *software-native ways*.